Meet the cast of BBC One’s The Nest - TheNewsTrace

 Katie Leung performs Eleanor

 Who’s Eleanor?
-A journalist involved in Dan’s enterprise affairs – and his connection to a latest demise.
+A journalist fascinated by Dan’s enterprise affairs – and his connection to a latest loss of life.

 The place have I seen Katie Leung earlier than?
-The Scottish actress is finest identified for enjoying Harry Potter’s past love curiosity, Cho Chang, in the Harry Potter movie sequence.
+The Scottish actress is greatest identified for enjoying Harry Potter’s old flame curiosity, Cho Chang, in the Harry Potter movie sequence.
 She performed Liuli in the latest TV sequence Chimerica, and Lau Chen in Strangers.

 Paul Brannigan performs Doddy

-The place have I seen Paul Brannigan?
-The actor performed Scotty in the TV sequence Love/Hate, and has beforehand starred in tasks together with Beneath the Pores and skin, The Angels’ Share, and Sunshine on Leith.

-Different cast members set to seem in later episodes of The Nest embrace: Shirley Henderson (Stan and Ollie), Bailey Patrick (Good Omens) and Kate Dickie (Sport of Thrones).
+Different cast members set to seem in later episodes of The Nest embody: Shirley Henderson (Stan and Ollie), Bailey Patrick (Good Omens) and Kate Dickie (Recreation of Thrones).

 The Nest begins on Sunday 22nd March at 9pm on BBC One